apache/yunikorn-site/README.md

  * See the License for the specific language governing permissions and
  * limitations under the License.
  -->
-# Apache Yunikorn website
+# Apache YuniKorn website

-This readme will walk you through building the yunikorn website
+This readme will walk you through building the Apache YuniKorn website

 ## Introduction

-1. The `master` branch of the yunikorn is used to manage the website source code.
+1. The `master` branch contains the website source code.
 Every time you modify the website, you need to submit it to the `master` branch for saving.

-2. The `asf-site` branch is used for the static page branch of the website.
-Every time you modify the website, you need to save the latest generated static page here. https://yunikorn.apache.org will be updated automatically.
+2. The `asf-site` branch contains the deployed static pages, scripts and images of the website.
+Every time you modify the website, you need to save the latest generated static page set here.

+https://yunikorn.apache.org will be updated automatically via the configuration set in the `.asf.yaml` file.

 ## Build website by docker